GiuseppePercuoco94/WorkspaceTesi/README.md

 * *avro_to_csv.py*: this script has the task to download the zip file (for a specific day and for a specific type) from OpenIntel, unzip it and convert the avro file in csv file;
 * *opint_csv.py*: this scrit has the task to retrive the list of domain names queried by OpenIntel and retrieve the intersection between the queried domain and the list of domain names passed;
 * *polito_OI.py*: this script has the task to extract the tuple from OpenIntel only fer the domains present in the intersection.
 * *normalization_csvOI.py*: this script has the task to convert the information from the 'tuple' format in a csv in a compact format.
-For example suppose we have this two tuple:
+A basic example, suppose we have this two tuple:

         query_name        response_name   query_type    ipv4      ttl    rtt